HongleiXie/hongleixie.github.io/_posts/2020-07-28-deploy-model-flask.md

 <figure>
     <img src="{{ '/assets/img/20200728_web.png' | prepend: site.baseurl }}" alt="">
 </figure>
-After I fill in the forms and click `Get Prediction`, ideally you will see a plain page with a capital letter, either M or B, returned to you.
+After you fill in the forms and click `Get Prediction`, ideally you will see a plain page with a capital letter, either M or B, returned to you.

 #### Docker
-The other way, which is to launch the application through Docker, is preferable because Docker’s containerization makes the deployment more scalable, reproducible and portable.
+The other way, which is to launch the application through Docker, is *preferable* because Docker’s containerization makes the deployment more scalable, reproducible and portable.
 <figure>
     <img src="{{ '/assets/img/20200728_docker_overview.png' | prepend: site.baseurl }}" alt="">
 </figure>